 - Start to mix the all the ingredients with the hook of your stand mixer on a medium speed (during 5 minutes).

-- Add the butter (cut into small cubes) and mix on a high speed until the dough becomes soft and detaches from the bowl (you can add 1 tablespoon of flour if the dough is too sticky).
+- Add the butter (cut into small cubes) and mix on a high speed until the dough becomes soft and detaches from the bowl (about 10 minutes).

 - Transfer the dough into a floured bowl.

-- Cover with a plastic wrap and set aside for 30 minutes (1 hour for me).
+- Cover with a plastic wrap and set aside for 1 hour.

-- After 1 hour, put the bowl into the refrigerator overnight (this will freeze the butter and develop aroma).
+- Refrigerate the bowl into the refrigerator overnight (this will freeze the butter and develop aroma).

-- Remove the bowl from the refrigerator and transfer the dough to the surface.
+- The following morning, remove the bowl from the refrigerator and transfer the dough to a floured surface.

 - Grease small individuals mini brioche mold or muffins tray or a cake baking mold.